Browser Use Integration

 Stealth Mode and Proxy Support

-Enable stealth mode and residential proxies for better website compatibility:
+Enable stealth mode and residential proxies for better website compatibility.
+Stealth mode uses the /chromium/stealth path:

 browserless_ws_url = os.getenv('BROWSERLESS_WS_URL', 'wss://production-sfo.browserless.io')